Affenpinscher – The Monkey-Faced Terrier

 Like all breeds, Affenpinschers have their weak spots.
 They can be prone to things like:

-• Patellar luxation (fancy way of saying their kneecaps can slip out of place)
+- Patellar luxation (a fancy way of saying their kneecaps can slip out of place)

 But don’t panic!
 A good breeder will test for these things.
 Plus, regular vet check-ups can catch problems early.